bayleeadamoss/zazu/docs/_documentation/getting-started.md

 plugins and remove ones you don't want.
 There is more information in our documentation on [Personal Configuration](/documentation/configuration/).

-Zazu supports running in portable mode, details are found [here](/documentation/configuration#portableMode)
+Zazu supports running in portable mode, details are found on the [configuration page](/documentation/configuration#portableMode)